supertokens/blog/content/saml-vs-oauth/index.md

 SAML, or Security Assertion Markup Language, is an XML-based framework that facilitates the exchange of authentication and authorization data between different security domains.
 Its primary purpose is to enable Single Sign-On (SSO) for enterprise applications, providing a seamless and secure user authentication experience.

 ### How SAML Works

+SAML works by exchanging user information, such as logins, authentication state, identifiers, and other relevant attributes between the identity and service provider.
+As a result, it simplifies and secures the authentication process as the user only needs to log in once with a single set of authentication credentials.
+So, when the user tries to access a site, the identity provider passes the SAML authentication to the service provider, who then grants the user entry.

-SAML works through a series of interactions between three main components: the user (principal), the identity provider (IdP), and the service provider (SP).
+The interaction can be broken down into three main components: the user (principal), the identity provider (IdP), and the service provider (SP).
 Here's a simplified workflow of how SAML operates:

 1. **User Access**: The user attempts to access a resource on the service provider's site.
 2. **Request for Authentication**: The service provider sends an authentication request to the identity provider.